 The War Z

-The War Z's Steam page contained descriptive words like "private servers" and "player skills" and "400km maps," and according to the developer, players were foolish to buy the game based on those descriptions and even more foolish for complaining about them.
+The War Z's Steam page contained descriptive words like "private servers" and "player skills" and "400km maps," and , players were foolish to buy the game based on those descriptions and even more foolish for complaining about them.
 Scores of players were banned, some without cause or explanation, complaints were deleted from the game's forums, and eventually The War Z was yanked from Steam for false advertising.

 The War Z, like a particularly persistent coffin dodger, won't stay dead.
 It popped back up in 2013 with a new name but many of the same old problems.